 A variable declared in the top-level segment of the python program is said to have a global scope and can be used anywhere in the program.
 Let’s now look at an example to understand the global scope.

-Global Keyword in Python
+Example of Global Keyword in Python

 Global Variables Across Python Modules